joglr/joglr/README.md

 🕸️ I am self-taught Web Developer

-📚 Studying MSc in Computer Science at the [IT University of Copenhagen](https://en.itu.dk)
+📚 Studying a MSc. in Computer Science at the [IT University of Copenhagen](https://en.itu.dk)

-📚 BSc. in Software Development at the [IT University of Copenhagen](https://en.itu.dk)
+✅ BSc. in Software Development at the [IT University of Copenhagen](https://en.itu.dk)

 🌍 I live in Frederiksberg, Denmark 🇩🇰